webtranslateit/webtranslateit/readme.md

 Append `--help` for each command for more information.
 For instance:

     $ wti push --help
-    Push master language file(s)
+    wti push [filename] - Push master language file(s) [options] are:
-    [options] are:
-          --locale, -l <s>:   ISO code of locale(s) to push --all, -a:   Upload all files
+      -l, --locale=<s>        ISO code of locale(s) to push -t, --target            Upload all target files
-        --low-priority, -o:   WTI will process this file with a low priority --merge, -m:   Force WTI to merge this file --ignore-missing, -i:   Force WTI to not obsolete missing strings --label, -b <s>:   Apply a label to the changes --help, -h:   Show this message
+      -f, --force             Force push (bypass conditional requests to WTI) -o, --low-priority      WTI will process this file with a low priority -m, --merge             Force WTI to merge this file -i, --ignore-missing    Force WTI to not obsolete missing strings -n, --minor             Minor Changes.
+When pushing a master file, prevents target translations to be flagged as `to_verify`.
+      -a, --label=<s>         Apply a label to the changes -c, --config=<s>        Path to a configuration file (default: .wti) --all                   DEPRECATED -- See `wti push --target` instead -d, --debug             Display debug information
+      -h, --help              Show this message

 ## Sample Commands